Who knew that white water rafting in North Carolina was so popular? I can tell you for sure that I didn’t until I met my husband a few years ago.

 Chattooga – Class II-IV+.
 Section 3 of the Chattooga is an easier trip with mostly Class III rapids and one Class IV at the end.
 Section 4 is a beast.
 With five Class IV rapids one after the other, it is not for the faint of heart.
 Fun fact – scenes for the movie Deliverance were filmed here.

 Nolichucky – Class III-IV.
 This river takes you through Pisgah and Cherokee National Forests from NC to TN.
 You paddle through canyons with steep rock walls and fun technical rapids.
+Rafting the Nolichucky was a highlight of my Johnson City, TN weekend trip.

 Ocoee – Class III-IV.
 The Middle Ocoee features many Class III+ rapids while the Upper takes you to through III and IV rapids.
 Most outfitters offer trips on the Middle or full-day excursions where you do both sections in a day.